zipevo/zipcore-lib/docs/core-concepts/script.md

 ## Script Parsing and Identification

-`Script` has an easy interface to parse raw scripts from the network or dashd, and to extract useful information.
+`Script` has an easy interface to parse raw scripts from the network or zipd, and to extract useful information.
 An illustrative example (for more options check the API reference)

 ```javascript
 var raw_script = Buffer.from(